Skip to main content

 An outcome review is a fact.

-The AI explanation comes after those facts exist.
+The AI explanation comes after that context exists.

 This keeps Kam from becoming just another chatbot that sounds confident while making weak claims.